Young Harris: Young Harris College

 In 1892, a few years after the death of his wife, he donated $4,000 (worth $762,000 today). to construct the Susan B. Harris Chapel on the McTyeire campus in her memory.
 The brick structure contains a bell tower and was home to the local Methodist congregation until a new facility was built in 1949.
 It is the oldest building on the YHC campus and was most recently renovated in 2009.
 As of 2011, the structure was used for vespers, lectures, concerts and homecoming.

 Provision for the school was included in Harris' will, even though he never saw the campus.
 However, dozens of family members contested the will, which was finally settled by the Supreme Court of Georgia in 1897 when the college received $16,000 of the $100,000 estate.

 Arguably Harris' most lasting and significant achievement were his donations to McTiere Institute.
 An article in the Athens newspaper on May 1, 1894, stated:

 Gifts to the school by Judge Harris, at times when they were most needed, established an institution that has shed abroad the light of religion and education and has given to the State of Georgia and to the world a priceless heritage of education and refinement nowhere exceeded.
 From the halls of Young Harris College, scores of youths have gone forth blessing his name, and their lives have brought honor to their state and country.

-Young Harris College is highly regarded in Georgia and has had more of an impact on the state's politics and society than would be expected from a small school in the mountains.
-Over the last 100+ years, many students have chosen careers in public service; the ministry and teaching have been traditional vocations, but some chose politics.
-One U.S. Senator, two governors, a number of congressmen, state legislators and mayors all started out at YHC.
+One U.S. Senator, two governors, and a number of congressmen, state legislators and mayors attended Young Harris College.